tristanpoland/ShipHelm/README.md

 ## Dynamic engine selection
 You may have noticed that the syntax for controling both Docker and Kubernetes are identical, the way the code you write for ShipHelm is run depends on the engine you selected last.

-In the last example we used the follwing code to initilise ShipHelm, create an alias, and select a container engine:
+In the last example we used the follwing code to initilise ShipHelm, create an alias, and select a pod engine:

 ```
 from shiphelm.helm import helm